Wuodan3/INFOMDSS/README.md

 Patience - The dashboard takes a while to load, also changing graphs through the dropdown menu can take some time.

 ## Installation
 The project includes a dockerfile and a docker-compose file.
-In order to run the container simply clone or download the project, then navigate to the folder in a terminal and run 'docker-compose up'.
+In order to run the container navigate to the downloaded folder in a terminal and run 'docker-compose up'.

 You will see some text showing up in the commandprompt.
 Once you see ```Dash is running on http://0.0.0.0:8050/``` then the dashboard is running.
 To see the dashboard go to 127.0.0.1:8050 in either Chrome or Firefox to see and interact with the dashboard.